Our Last Transit of Venus

 The film was screened at three festivals: the MovieScreenPro Film Festival 2017 in February 2017, the BICC Bienial Internacional de Cine Científico in November 2016 in Ronda, Andalusia, Spain, and the 2016 European Science TV and New Media Festival and Awards in Lisbon, Portugal in December 2016.

-In addition I am working on a curated archive so that data, results, films, photos and memories will be transmitted for those living at the time of the next Transits of Venus!
+In addition I am working on a curated archive so that data, results, films, photos and memories will be transmitted for those living at the time of the next Transits of Venus in 2117 and 2125 (and beyond)!

 Presentation at the Annual Meeting of the Division for Planetary Sciences / European Planetary Science Congress 2016